Working with Jobs

 The date the job was last modified.

-Updated by Perforce when you save the job.
+Updated by Helix when you save the job.

 Describes the work being requested, for example a bug description or request for enhancement.